Remember that Department of the Interior study on the health impacts of mountain removal that was canceled last year for no apparent reason?

 The above quote is from Davie Ransdell who was a former supervisor at the Kentucky Division of Mine Permits.
 Ransdell is talking about J. Steven Gardner who the Trump administration just named to head the Office of Surface Mining Reclamation and Enforcement.
 From Ken Ward, Jr. in this morning’s Charleston Gazette-Mail:

 It may not get many headlines but it still continues to do damage

 Last year, West Virginia officials asked the Obama administration to look into the health effects of mountaintop mining, a technique used to extract underlying coal. . . .

-The National Academies assembled a 12-member expert committee to assess “new approaches to safeguard the health . . .
+The National Academies assembled a 12-member expert committee to assess “new . . .

 celebrating West Virginia Day

 From this morning's lead editorial in the Wheeling Intelligencer, "Celebrating West Virginia":

 For much of our history, the coal, oil and natural gas under our mountains and the timber clothing them served us well.